HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - updateUserCourse_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD.
 - addClass_ms.php __==finished==__ New filename: "createClass_ms.php" according to new nameconvention based on CRUD.
 - addUser_ms.php __==finished==__ New filename: "createUser_ms.php" according to new nameconvention based on CRUD and the actual function of the ms.
+- retrieveAccessedService_ms.php __==finished==__ (But not tested) Should keep existing name even though it is not aligned with CRUD.
+In this case, a more general name is preferable as it better describes the microservice's function.

+__Note, all microservices related to accessservice.php have been created.
+As for working tests for these microservices, the work has been paused since accessedservice.php lacks an implemented frontend that allows the development of working tests.
+Tests cannot be created until the retrieveAccessedService_ms.php is tested, and for that, frontend functionality is needed.
+Group 3 is working on the frontend solution.__

 <br>